 Candidates want real-time interaction with employers.
 Clear and efficient communication simply isn’t possible with antiquated technology.
 Evaluate all your communication touch points and corresponding technology to discover gaps in your candidate communication.

-For example, a 2018 Jobvite survey found 43 percent of recruiters have used text messaging to reach out to candidates.
+For example, at this point, most recruiters have used text messaging to reach out to candidates in some way.
 While different generations have varying aptitudes for technology, switching up communication with text or social messaging can add a personal touch.

 Relationships and connections drive talent — and both require humanized communication.

-According to the American Staffing Association Workforce Monitor Survey, 69 percent of Americans feel the job search today is too impersonal.
-And 80 percent say applying for a job feels like sending their resume into a black hole.
+According to the American Staffing Association Workforce Monitor Survey, 69% of Americans feel the job search today is too impersonal.
+And 80% say applying for a job feels like sending their resume into a black hole.

 Candidates don’t want to feel like they’re speaking to a bot or a cold corporate email account.
 They want to talk to you, the real person behind the hiring.